VtoroyChadaev/smt-checks/README.md

-# SMT experiments based on examples from the PIL doc
+# SMT checks based on examples from the PIL doc

 ## Implemented checks
   - cyclic-missing-selector